whitwort/plateKinetics/README.md

 # plateKinetics

-This package provides a set of tools for analyzing absorbance and fluorescence intensity data recorded over time in multiwell plate format.
+This package provides a set of tools for analyzing absorbance and fluorescence intensity data recorded over time in multi-well plate.
 Tools are include to help with optimized doubling time calculations as well as data annotation and visualization.

 ## Installing